Google is the master of user experience.

 Simply put, “If it isn’t on Google, it doesn’t exist.”

 Unsurprisingly, there are new SEO trends set to disrupt the landscape in 2018.
-If you plan and prepare, you should be able to leverage new technologies and features to expand your online marketing potential and get ahead of competitors.
+If you plan and prepare, you should be able to leverage new technologies and features to expand your inbound marketing potential and get ahead of competitors.

 Here’s a quick overview of what to expect as we head into 2018.